OR WAIT 15 SECS

 Many studies show that active surveillance of hospital-acquired infections can help contain their spread.
 Of hospitals participating in the survey, 98 percent reported that they routinely track cases of hospital-acquired infections within their hospital.
 Approximately three out of four hospitals (74 percent) reported that they most commonly use hospital-wide surveillance to routinely monitor the incidence of nosocomial infections, compared to targeted surveillance of specific areas of the hospital.
 These results varied by hospital type: small and community hospitals largely use hospital-wide surveillance (84 percent and 78 percent, respectively), whereas teaching hospitals use hospital-wide (47 percent) and targeted surveillance (53 percent) equally.

 Almost all hospitals indicated that they reported the incidence of “superbug” infections, either internally or publicly.
 At the time the survey was completed, 96 percent of hospitals indicated reporting for methicillin-resistant Staphylococcus aureus (MRSA), 95 percent for vancomycin-resistant enterococci (VRE) and 95 percent for Clostridium difficile (C-difficile).
 New mandatory reporting legislation enacted by the Ontario Ministry of Health and Long-Term Care means that as of Sept.
-26, 2008, public reporting of all C. difficile cases is mandatory in
+26, 2008, public reporting of all C. difficile cases is mandatory in Ontario healthcare facilities.
+VRE and MRSA cases will be reported publicly by Dec.
+30, 2008.

 “Nobody wants patients to become more unwell while being treated in hospital,” says Dr. Indra Pulcins, director of health reports and analysis at CIHI.
 “Better information on current infection control practices and policies, as well as information about the incidence of hospital-acquired infections, will provide further direction for the development of new procedures into the future.”